 Many people ride when they are young, but leave the sport while going to school or starting a family.
 If you've come back to riding after a long absence, it might take a while to get your body and mind used to handling and riding horses again.
-The older you are and longer the absence, the longer it may take.
+The older you are and the longer the absence, the longer it may take.

 10 of 10

 Horseback riding can be a riskier sport than others.
 And, there's an incorrect perception that you're just sitting and letting the horse do all of the work.
 Few non-riders understand the whole-body and mental effort required to ride really well, to keep the horse balanced and in control.
 Not only do you have to have control of your own body, but that of the horse's too.
 Good riders take years to develop.